mharj/variable-util/variable-util-tachyon/README.md

 - `tachyonConfigJsonStringSerializer` - Serializes the configuration data to a JSON string.
 - `tachyonConfigJsonBufferSerializer` - Serializes the configuration data to a JSON string as Buffer.
+- `tachyonConfigJsonArrayBufferSerializer` - Serializes the configuration data to a JSON string as ArrayBuffer.